sarahjting/arknights-gql/README.md

 This was created during my time as a student at Code Chrysalis!

 This library sets up an Apollo GraphQL server that serves Arknights operator data.
-Aside from the default GraphQL playground it also serves a basic client that you can use to view and search the data.
+Aside from the default GraphQL playground it also serves a basic sample website that you can use to view and search the data.

 View a live demo over at https://glacial-depths-53537.herokuapp.com/.